dendronhq/dendron-docs/vault/pkg.plugin-core.quickstart.md

 - Download Dendron by following instructions [here](https://wiki.dendron.so/notes/678c77d9-ef2c-4537-97b5-64556d6337f1.html)
 - After you have gone through the tutorial, proceed, to next steps
 - When you clone the repo, developer docs will be available inside of your repo workspace

+## Setup ESLint
+- if you are using vscode, download and enable the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

 ## Setup Repo